 7. Change Colors

 When you finish your first color, tie the end to the beginning of your second color.
 Trim off any excess and thread the needle with your new hue.
 Make sure the tie is in the back of the card (the side facing you, with the pencil labels).
-Then, continue stitching the same way as you did above.
+Continue stitching the same as you did above.

 8. Final Touches

 When you finish the design, tie the floss into a knot in the back to secure it.
 Add double-sided tape around the edges of the panel and the floss to secure it.
-Use the bone folder to fold the left panel over the embroidery (this hides the messy back of your stitches from your Valentine), then fold the right panel over.
+Use the bone folder to fold the left panel over the embroidery (this hides the messy back of your stitches), then fold the right panel over.

 Flip your card over and see how cool it is!